 Thame Remembers Lance Corporal Ronald Frank Harris

-Ronald Frank Harris was the son of Frank and Kate Harris, and was born at North Weston, Thame on 4 September 1913.
-He was educated at Shabbington School, and on leaving was employed in Thame by Mr G Bailey, grocer of Buttermarket, as a counter-hand.
+Ronald Frank Harris was the son of Frank and Kate Harris (nee Shorter), and was born at North Weston, Thame on 4th September 1913.
+He was educated at Shabbington School, and on leaving was employed in Thame, as a counter-hand, by Mr G Bailey, grocer of Buttermarket.

-On 3rd August 1940 he married Mabel Gladys Newitt at St Mary’s Thame, they lived with her parents at 60 Wellington Street.
+On 3rd August 1940 he married Mabel Gladys Newitt at St Mary’s church, Thame.
+They lived with her parents at 60 Wellington Street, Thame.

 The Thame Remembers Cross was delivered to Hanover War Cemetery, Germany on 09th January 2016 by Tim Jones (The Princess of Wales Royal Regiment)